cozy/cozy/README.md

 ## Community

 We have a vibrant community that will be glad to welcome you.
-You can share with us your thoughts, your feedback, bug reports of your app ideas.
+You can share with us your thoughts, your feedback, bug reports or your app ideas.

 *NB: The community is composed mainly of French users, but don't be afraid they can speak English too.*